-MATHEMATICAL MODELING AND APPLICATIONS
+MATH 3334 (3).
+MATHEMATICAL MODELING AND APPLICATIONS.
 Discussion of modeling principles such as conservation laws, dimensional analysis and scale, model validation and the continuum hypothesis.
 Applications may include vibrations, traffic flow, population dynamics, and optimization.
-Prerequisite: C- or higher in MATH 2343.
+Prerequisite: A grade of C- or higher in MATH 2343.

-ADVANCED MATHEMATICS FOR SCIENCE AND ENGINEERING
+MATH 3337 (3).
+ADVANCED MATHEMATICS FOR SCIENCE AND ENGINEERING.
 Elements of vector integral calculus, Fourier series, and boundary-value problems in partial differential equations.
 (No credit given if taken after MATH 5334.)
-Prerequisites: C- or higher in MATH 2343 and 2339.
+Prerequisites: Grades of C- or higher in MATH 2343 and 2339.

-INTRODUCTION TO LINEAR ALGEBRA
+MATH 3353 (3).
+INTRODUCTION TO LINEAR ALGEBRA.
 Matrices and linear equations, Gaussian elimination, determinants, rank, geometrical notions, eigenvalue problems, and coordinate transformations, norms, inner products, orthogonal projections, Gram-Schmidt and least squares.
 (No credit given if taken after MATH 5353.)
 Prerequisite: A grade of C- or higher in MATH 1338.

-MATHEMATICAL BIOLOGY
+MATH 4335 (3).
+MATHEMATICAL BIOLOGY.
 Introduction of mathematical models of biological systems.
 Population dynamics, infectious diseases, population genetics, molecular and cellular biology.
-Prerequisite: C- or higher in MATH 2343 and MATH 3353.
+Prerequisite: Grades of C- or higher in MATH 2343 and MATH 3353.

-ANALYSIS
+MATH 4338 (3).
+ANALYSIS.
 Sequences and series of real numbers and functions, properties of continuous functions, differentiation and integration with some attention paid to higher dimensions.
 Prerequisite: A grade of C- or higher in MATH 2339.

-THEORY OF NUMBERS
+MATH 4351 (3).
+THEORY OF NUMBERS.
 Classical number theory, including divisibility, congruencies, quadratic reciprocity, Diophantine equations, and number theoretic functions.
-Prerequisite: C- or higher in MATH 3308 or 3353.
+Prerequisite: A grade of C- or higher in MATH 3308 or MATH 3353.

-GROUPS AND RINGS
+MATH 4355 (3).
+GROUPS AND RINGS.
 Basic properties of groups, rings and fields, homomorphisms, normal subgroups, integral domains, ideals, algebraic extension fields, geometric constructions.
 Prerequisite: A grade of C- or higher in MATH 3308 or MATH 3353.

-INTRODUCTION TO GENERAL TOPOLOGY
+MATH 4381 (3).
+INTRODUCTION TO GENERAL TOPOLOGY.
 Elementary topology of the line and plane, metric spaces, and general topological spaces; continuity of mappings, connectedness, compactness, completeness, and fixed-point theorems.
 Prerequisite: A grade of C- or higher in MATH 3308 and 3353, or consent of instructor.

-INTRODUCTION TO NUMERICAL ANALYSIS
+MATH 5315 (3).
+INTRODUCTION TO NUMERICAL ANALYSIS.
 Numerical solution of linear and nonlinear equations, interpolation and approximation of functions, numerical integration, floating-point arithmetic, and the numerical solution of initial value problems in ordinary differential equations.
 Student use of the computer is emphasized.
 Prerequisites: C- or higher in MATH 3315/CSE 3365 and MATH 2343; a programming course (e.g., FORTRAN or MATLAB).

-INTRODUCTION TO MATRIX COMPUTATION
+MATH 5316 (3).
+INTRODUCTION TO MATRIX COMPUTATION.
 The efficient solution of dense and sparse linear systems, least squares problems, and eigenvalue problems.
 Elementary and orthogonal matrix transformations provide a unified treatment.
 Programming is in MATLAB with a focus on algorithms.
 Prerequisites: C- or better in MATH 3315 (CSE 3365), 3353.

-FUNCTIONS OF A COMPLEX VARIABLE
+MATH 5331 (3).
+FUNCTIONS OF A COMPLEX VARIABLE.
 Complex numbers, analytic functions, mapping by elementary functions, and complex integration.
 Cauchy-Goursat theorem and Cauchy integral formulas.
 Taylor and Laurent series, residues, and evaluation of improper integrals.
 Applications of conformal mapping and analytic functions.
 Prerequisite: C- or higher in MATH 3337.

-WAVELET TRANSFORMS
+MATH 5332 (3).
+WAVELET TRANSFORMS.
 A mathematical introduction to sampling; data compression; multiresolution analysis; Fourier analysis; and wavelet theory, including biorthogonal wavelets and spline wavelets.
 Prerequisites: C- or higher in MATH 3315 (CSE 3365), 3337, 3353.

-INTRODUCTION TO PARTIAL DIFFERENTIAL EQUATIONS
+MATH 5334 (3).
+INTRODUCTION TO PARTIAL DIFFERENTIAL EQUATIONS.
 Elementary partial differential equations of applied mathematics: heat, wave, and Laplace's equations.
 Topics include physical derivations, separation of variables, Fourier series, Sturm-Liouville eigenvalue problems, and Bessel functions.
 Prerequisite: C- or higher in MATH 3337.